dairycultist/GamernyanOS/README.md

 - Non-volatile storage
 - something something 512kb

+## Background

+`atmega328p` doesn't have a BIOS (all the hardware connection stuff is handled by a bootloader like [Optiboot](https://github.com/Optiboot/optiboot), one of which comes with the board but is modifiable, unlike a BIOS).
+The -bios argument is used to pass our bootloader to QEMU, loading first and initializing the hardware before locating and loading the operating system from a storage device, (as would a traditional BIOS).

 ## Run

-atmega328p doesn't have a BIOS (all the hardware connection stuff is handled by a bootloader like [Optiboot](https://github.com/Optiboot/optiboot), one of which comes with the board but is modifiable, unlike a BIOS).

 might look into [Microchip Studio](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio) for AVR emulation given the limitations QEMU has with AVR